Grand Rapids Criminal Justice Administration Programs

 Other School Options

-Grand Rapids Community College in downtown Grand Rapids offers associate degree programs in criminal justice for corrections, juvenile services and law enforcement.
-At Grand Valley State University, the School of Criminal Justice offers a Bachelor of Arts in Criminal Justice, Bachelor of Science in Criminal Justice and a Master of Science in Criminal Justice.
+Grand Rapids Community College in downtown Grand Rapids offers associate degree programs in criminal justice for corrections, juvenile services and pre-criminal justice.
+At Grand Valley State University, in nearby Allendale, the School of Criminal Justice offers a Bachelor of Arts in Criminal Justice, Bachelor of Science in Criminal Justice and a Master of Science in Criminal Justice.